-Next up was Destiny 2 which is a game I am playing almost exclusively as I’m a pretty big fan of the game, regardless of the limited things to do in game.
-The issue of nothing to do in the game aside, the game is stunning visually and with the new updated drivers from nVidia, man, it looks amazing and runs really well, even on this older card.
+Next up was Destiny 2 which is a game I am playing almost exclusively as I’m a pretty big fan, regardless of the limited things to do in-game.
+The issue of nothing to do in the game aside, the game is stunning visually and with the new updated drivers from Nvidia, man, it looks amazing and runs really well, even on this older card.
 I was able to get 108 FPS on average and a 1% low of 95 FPS on the GTX 980 Ti.

 1% Low FPS

 Total War: Warhammer II was up next.
 This is a really demanding game as can be evidenced by the 56 average FPS and 1% low of 47 FPS.
 The game ran fairly smooth with limited stutter on occasion.